 Can You Help Me?

-But what about those people that are curious about hiking but not yet ready to try it?
+What about those people that are curious about hiking but not yet ready to try it?
 Or those that do hike but, for whatever reason, don’t take their small dog with them?
-Does either of these scenarios describe you?
-If so, what’s holding you back?
+Do own a small dog?
+If you do, are you active with them?
+If you’re not, what’s holding you back?
 I would love to help so leave a comment below!